erdincay/fleXive/disttools/README.txt

 ====================

 Thank you for using [fleXive].
-This directory contains all [fleXive] libraries,  administration backend application and an Ant-based build system for your projects.
+This directory contains all [fleXive] libraries, the administration backend application and an Ant-based build system for your projects.

 A complete description of the [fleXive] distribution can be found in